 This communication can be bi-directional.
 The source encodes the stream and sends them in a suitable resolution to another peer.
 Signalling uses an SDP protocol which is in a plain-text format, containing the lists of media sections.
 It exchanging several details between the peers.

-• The producing audio and video tracks which an agent transfers
+- The audio and video tracks that an agent transfers

-Signalling allows peers to exchange metadata for a coordinated communication.
+Signaling allows peers to exchange metadata for coordinated communication.
 An app consuming the webRTC technology requires browser support, but beneath the line, the browsers communicate through the signals they send to the servers.
-This is the role of signalling.
+This is the role of signaling.
 It helps the server in sending and receiving data, making direct communication between the peers through the STUN and TURN servers.

 B) Connecting on WebRTC

-In general terms, it can be said that establishing communication can be a difficult task due to different network protocols or transport addresses of the peers.
-These difficulties make the setup difficult, but can be solved by the ICE and NAT protocol servers.
+In general terms, it can be said that establishing communication can be a difficult task due to the different network protocols or transport addresses of the peers.
+These difficulties make the setup difficult but can be solved by the ICE and NAT protocol servers.

 ICE servers- ICE is a protocol that tries to find out the best possible way to connect two agents or peers.
 Each ICE agent publishes its reachable known as candidates.
 These candidates ate nothing but the transport address of the agent to reach the other connecting agent.

-These servers make an effort towards mapping and allowance to share them with others, to generate traffic by the reversal of the mapping you shared with other agents.
-It also helps to obtain the IP of the public networks, allowing sharing of media between the peers with the help of ICE agents.
+These servers make an effort towards mapping and allow you to share them with others, to generate traffic by the reversal of the mapping you shared with other agents.
+It also helps to obtain the IP of the public networks, allowing sharing of media between peers with the help of ICE agents.

 TURN- TURN is an acronym for Traversal Using Relays around NAT.
 TURN servers help to establish connections between two agents when a direct connection between two agents is not possible due to firewall restrictions.